 After establishing one-and-one-half (1½) years of new service credit with SERS, STRS, OPERS, the Ohio Police and Fire Pension Fund (OP&F) or the Ohio Highway Patrol Retirement System (HPRS), a member may restore SERS credit lost due to a refund by repaying the refunded contributions plus interest.

 Refunded service may be restored by one payment or installment payments to SERS.
-In addition, if offered by the member’s school employer, payments may be made by way of payroll deduction on a tax-deferred basis.Download the Refund Application
+In addition, if offered by the member’s school employer, payments may be made by way of payroll deduction.Download the Refund Application